mohitdhatrak/OnSport-screens/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/fc127183-ffd3-4da9-b065-c531d0a65c8e/deploy-status)](https://app.netlify.com/sites/onsport-screens/deploys)

 ### About
 OnSport is an e-commerce website for sports merchandise.
 All the screens of the website are fully responsive.
-To view the screens, click [here](https://onsport-screens.netlify.app/)
+To view the screens, click [here](https://onsport-screens.netlify.app/) <a href="https://onsport-screens.netlify.app/">here</a>

 ### Screenshots: